crkn-rcdr/crkn_blacklight_indigiworks/README.md

 # Developing Locally
 Ensure docker and docker compose are installed.
 Then, enter the directory in your terminal, and run:

-`docker compose up --build --force-recreate`
+`docker compose up --build --force-recreate -d`

 # Deployment Instructions
 Run the following to push the image to docker hub: